MatthiasKainer/draft-article/README.md

 Our first task is to create a friendly little process display on the console.
 It should show the percentage and the message "Started..." until it has reached 25%, then "Running..." until it's at 75%, and after that, "Almost done..." until it's at 100.
 Once it has reached 100% or more, we want to show the message "Done" and no more percentage.
 Also, we have to make sure it's sorted based on the last few entries, as a future requirement will be to calculate the time remaining.

-If you are already familiar with pipes, binding and higher-order functions, please skip the f# chapter and jump directly to [pipes and JavaScript](#pipes-and-JavaScript).
+If you are already familiar with pipes, binding and higher-order functions, please skip the F# chapter and jump directly to [pipes and JavaScript](#pipes-and-JavaScript).
 If you are aware of the proposal and are only here to check what can go wrong, jump ahead to [the final chapter](#then-why-is-it-wrong).

-## Pipes and f#
+## Pipes and F#

-The pipe operator in f# is `|>`.
+The pipe operator in F# is `|>`.
 It is defined as

 ```fsharp
 value |> function = function value